asyncapi/modelina/README.md

 Do you need to know how to use the library in certain scenarios?

 We have gathered all the examples in a separate folder and they can be found under the [examples folder](./examples).

+## Versioning and maintenance
+As of version 1, Modelina has a very strict set of changes we are allowed to do before it requires a major version change.
+In short, any changes that change the generated outcome are not allowed as it's a breaking change for the consumer of the generated models.

+Here is a list of changes we are allowed to do that would not require a breaking change:
+- Adding new features (that do not change existing output), such as generators, presets, input processors, etc.
+- Change existing features, by providing options that default to current behavior.
+This could be a preset that adapts the output based on options, as long as the API of Modelina and the API of the generated models does not have any breaking changes.
+- Bug fixes where the generated code is otherwise unusable (syntax errors, etc).

+Breaking changes are allowed and expected at a frequent rate, of course where it makes sense we will try to bundle multiple changes together.

+We of course will do our best to uphold this, but mistakes can happen, and if you notice any breaking changes please let us know!

+Because of the number of the limited number of champions, only the most recent major version will be maintained.

 ## Development
 We try to make it as easy for you as possible to set up your development environment to contribute to Modelina.
 You can find the development documentation [here](./docs/development.md).